 Ballet Papier artist Berenice has been busy once again.
 Just look at the purrfect picture she has drawn of me dressed as a black cat for Halloween.
 What a treat!

-As it is Halloween – which is the perfect excuse to dress up in a costume and imagine that we are Halloween characters – my newest post for the Ballet Papier blog is all about the superpowers that we ballet dancers share…
+Halloween is the perfect excuse to dress up in a costume and feel supernatural.
+To celebrate, my latest post for the Ballet Papier blog is all about the superpowers that we ballet dancers share.
+Happy Halloween!

 Ten Superpowers you didn’t know you had – all thanks to ballet!

 Ballet is a demanding art form and we dancers put everything into refining our technique, working on flexibility, strength and grace, and always performing at our very best.
 But did you know that every single ballet dancer (not just those otherworldly professional ballerinas) boasts an impressive range of superpowers, all as a result of our dedicated training?

 Superpower 1: The Power of the Quick Change